ok-nick/LayoutUtil/README.md

 ## FAQ
 ### Why not use offset?
-Using offset for each element of the `ScrollingFrame` works, but it doesn't adjust to the user's resolution.
+Using offset for each element of the `ScrollingFrame` works, but it doesn't adapt to the user's resolution.
 On a small screen, the UI may look fine; however, on a large screen it may be too small.

 ### Why not use scale?
 Scale will adapt each element's size to the user's resolution, but it will not prevent them from stretching.